ignacioperezrjs/ignacioperezrjs.github.io/_posts/2025-07-23-StochasticOptimization.md

 ---
 layout: distill
 title: Stochastic Optimisation of Trading Strategies in Sequential Electricity Markets.
-description: When generating energy with a portfolio with a bit portion of renewables, there is a high uncertainty of how much energy will be generated (Q [MW], generated power and P [Euros/MW], price).
+description: When generating energy with a portfolio with a big portion of renewables generation, there is a high uncertainty of how much energy will be generated (Q [MW], generated power and P [Euros/MW], price).
 Objetive of the paper is to build a optimisation model for trading that includes a risk-neutral portfolio owner and then expand it to a risk-avertion portfolio owner.
-tags: distill formatting
 giscus_comments: true
 date: 2025-07-23
 featured: true